Chambery, Savoie tourism & sightseeing

 Visit Chambery (Rhone-Alpes, France)Photo Gallery

-The city has a long history linked with that of nearby Italy and the Dukes of Savoy and Chambery became a permanent part of France only in 1861- see history of Chambery for details.
-There is still much to see from the 'Savoyard glory days' of the town, which is now a modern and bustling regional centre with plenty of cafes, bars and restaurants where you can enjoy a rest from exploring the many streets, fountains, buildings and statues of Chambery
+France This Way comment: there is still a great deal to see in the town from the 'Savoyard glory days' and it is now a modern and bustling regional centre with plenty of cafes, bars and restaurants where you can enjoy a rest from exploring the many streets, fountains, buildings and statues of Chambery

 Historic Centre and the Fountain of the Elephants